pricedj/mafiat/README.rst

     $ conda create --name mafiat python=3.9
     $ conda activate mafiat

-3. Then you can install mafiat and its dependencies as below:
+3. Then you can install mafiat and its dependencies from inside the mafiat folder, as below:

 .. code:: bash